openlayers/docs/library/deploying.rst

 This will create a much smaller OpenLayers version, suitable for limited applications.

+Note that there is one major exception to the process above of looking for 'new OpenLayers.ClassName()'.
+If you are using a vector layer, you need to specify which renderers you wish to cater for.
+When you load a vector layer, OpenLayers checks to see which renderer the browser supports, and currently has renderer classes to support SVG (the most widely used in browsers), Canvas, and VML (used by Internet Explorer).
+You can see an example of how to include these in 'mobile.cfg', which includes SVG and Canvas, but not VML, which is not used in browsers in mobile devices.

 All applications can benefit from a custom build profile.
 OpenLayers supports many different layer types, but most applications will only use one